)

 Workforce navigation skills to be engaged, authentic, and successful

 Sending attendees is an impactful way to invest in your current talent, offering them high‑quality professional development that strengthens leadership readiness and broadens their understanding of the retail industry.
-By providing intentional upskilling and exposure to cross-functional insights, the Summit helps prepare employees for future promotions, equips them with the tools to thrive as emerging managers, and sets them up for long-term success within your organization.
+By providing intentional upskilling and exposure to cross-functional insights, the Emerging Retail Leaders training helps prepare employees for future promotions, equips them with the tools to thrive as emerging managers, and sets them up for long-term success within your organization.

 Full-time employment at a retail company.